-Top 10% Admission for Graduates of Texas High Schools
+Top 25% Admission for Graduates of Texas High Schools

-First-time, first-year students are admissible to UTEP if they graduated from a Texas high school in the top 10% of their graduating class and submit all required credentials.
-After admission, SAT or ACT scores may be submitted to demonstrate college readiness.
-If college readiness cannot be determined through SAT or ACT scores, students must take the TSI assessment to determine first-semester course placement in reading, writing, and mathematics.
-Applicants who are not in the top 10% of their graduating class can qualify for admission based on their high school ranking and standardized test scores or through UTEP's Reviewed Admission Programs.
+First-time, first-year students are admissible to UTEP if they graduated from a Texas high school in the top 25% of their graduating class and submit all required credentials.
+After admission, students may demonstrate college readiness by submitting SAT, ACT, or Texas Success Initiative Assessment (TSIA) scores, or by submitting dual credit, Advanced Placement Credit, or International Baccalaureate credit that demonstrates college-level placement.
+Students who are not able to demonstrate college readiness placement are required to take the Texas Success Initiative Assessment (TSIA) to determine college placement.
+Applicants who are not in the top 25% of their graduating class can qualify for admission based on their high school ranking and standardized test scores or through UTEP's Reviewed Admission Programs.

-Although SAT and ACT scores are not reviewed under the Tap 10% admissions criterion, students are strongly encouraged to take the SAT and/ar ACT to ensure eligibility far scholarships and other types of merit-based financial assistance.
+Although SAT and ACT scores are not required under the Top 25% admissions criterion, students are strongly encouraged to take the SAT and/or the ACT to ensure eligibility far scholarships and other types of merit-based financial assistance.

 High School Rank and Test Scores